 You can still see a therapist without insurance.
 You should compile a list, either by asking friends for therapists that they recommend, or websites like Psychology Today.
-You can also call therapists directly to see what they charge out of pocket.
-You’d be surprised by how many therapists are willing to work with you.
+You can also call directly to see what they charge out of pocket.
+You’d be surprised by how many are willing to work with you.

 Without an insurance provider, the best websites to look for therapists are:

 We also have a directory of mental health professionals available for your convenience.